CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ### Spatiotemporal Variance-Guided Denoiser

 This part is implementation of the paper [SVGF].

+In Edge Avoiding A-Trous Filtering, our reconstruction kernel is only driven by spatial information of the scene.
+Now let's consider a completely static scene.

 #### Pipeline

 The pipeline layout of SVGF is almost the same as EAW filter.
-However, since SVGF makes use of temporal accumulation, in each frame we need to generate an additional buffer -- motion vector.
+However, since SVGF makes use of temporal accumulation, in each frame we need to generate additional temporal information with G-buffer -- motion vector.
+That is, the index of

+#### Filtering

+SVGF's filtering kernel is more complicated than EAW as well.

 ### 1 SPP Input